Oil Storage Regulations for Commercial and Domestic Tanks, Drums and Bowsers

 Between 30 litres and 275 litres

-You can store over 30 litres but less 275 litres of petrol, but you must inform your local PEA via writing, with your name, address and storage location.
+You can store over 30 litres but less than 275 litres of petrol, but you must inform your local PEA in writing, with your name, address and storage location.

 Between 275 litres and 3,500 litres

 You can store over 275 litres but less than 3,500 litres, but you will require a petroleum storage certificate and a licence to do so.
-Again, you must contact your local PEA who can issue you one for up to 3 years, but this is non-transferable.
+Again, you must contact your local PEA, which can issue you one for up to 3 years, but this is non-transferable.

 Remember…

-You must ensure your tank is installed by someone who is registered with a ‘Competent Person’ scheme as they can self-certify that their own work adheres to building regulations.
-If you choose not to use a Competent Person, you must get a Building Control Notice off your local council and arrange and pay for an inspection as a homeowner.
+You must ensure your tank is installed by someone who is registered with a ‘Competent Person’ scheme, as they can self-certify that their own work adheres to building regulations.
+If you choose not to use a Competent Person, you must get a Building Control Notice from your local council and arrange and pay for an inspection as a homeowner.

-Where should I locate my fuel / oil storage tank?
+Where should I locate my fuel and oil storage tank?

-• Away from areas that are at risk from flooding
+- Away from areas that are at risk of flooding

-• On an impervious surface if near to delivery area where oil is dispensed
+- On an impervious surface, if near to the delivery area where oil is dispensed

 For further information, read the relevant regulations: